sammyrocz/PDOQuery/README.md

 * insert - inserts the data into database
 * delete - deletes the entry specified
 * getfields - conditional select statement (returns selected field)
+* update - updates the record into the database

 #**Usage**